coderefinery/coderefinery.org/content/repository/_index.md

 Currently only HTTP.
 TLS is in the works.

+### Does the service include shared continuous integration runners?

+No, shared runners are not part of the offering but you can connect your own CI runners to your projects for automated tests and builds.

 ### How to move your repository from another service to this service

 Please consult [this page](moving).